State of knowledge

 Further information

-(Status of the 2023 edition published in February 2023): https://www.bsi.bund.de/EN/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/IT-Grundschutz/IT-Grundschutz-Kompendium/IT-Grundschutz-Bausteine/Bausteine_Download_Edition_node.html
+(status of the 2023 edition published in February 2023): https:// www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/IT-Grundschutz/IT-Grundschutz-Kompendium/IT-Grundschutz-Bausteine/Bausteine_Download_Edition_node.html

-Data backup plan – specific requirements for estos products
+Data backup plan - Specific requirements for estos products

 Type and scope of the data to be backed up

-ProCall Windows Client
+ProCall Client for Windows

 Configuration settings made by the user (such as added data sources, redirection profiles, etc.) are saved as follows and must be taken into account when backing up data: